varun22/ECS179-FinalProject/ProjectDocument.md

 ## Summary ##

-Tend & Defend is an endless Tower Defense game with action packed gameplay, precise economy control, and a variety of threatening enemies.
-The goal for this game is to survive an endless number enemies who come in rounds, increasing in difficulty per wave.
+Tend & Defend is an endless Tower Defense game with action-packed gameplay, precise economy control, and a variety of threatening enemies.
+The goal of this game is to survive an endless number of enemies who come in rounds, increasing in difficulty per wave.
 To accomplish this, the player has two defense mechanisms to manipulate; towers and a moveable character.